Zakouma National Park: Flora and fauna

-Large mammals in Zakouma National Park include African buffalo, African bush elephant, Kordofan giraffe, greater kudu, hartebeest, tiang, African leopard, and lion.
-It has been estimated that 60% of the 2,300 Kordofan giraffe remaining on Earth are living in Zakouma National Park.
+Large mammals in Zakouma National Park include the African buffalo, African bush elephant, Kordofan giraffe, greater kudu, hartebeest, tiang, African leopard and lion.
+It has been estimated that 60% of the global Kordofan giraffe population is living in Zakouma National Park.

-During a study of the park's terrestrial small mammals, nine rodent and two shrew species were recorded.
-Rodents included the African grass rat, Congo gerbil, Guinea multimammate mouse, Heuglin's striped grass mouse, Johan's spiny mouse, Kemp's gerbil, Matthey's mouse, African striped ground squirrel and Verheyen's multimammate mouse.
+During a study of the park's terrestrial small mammals, nine rodent and two shrew species were recorded, including the African grass rat, Congo gerbil, Guinea multimammate mouse, Heuglin's striped grass mouse, Johan's spiny mouse, Kemp's gerbil, Matthey's mouse, African striped ground squirrel and Verheyen's multimammate mouse.
 Shrew species reported in the study were the savanna shrew and another belonging to the genus Suncus.

-Bird life include ostriches, cranes, eagles, egrets, herons, ibis, pelicans, and storks.
-The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of black crowned cranes, red-throated bee-eaters, black-breasted barbets, Niam-Niam parrots, sun larks, red-pate cisticolas, purple starlings, Gambaga flycatchers, Heuglin's masked weavers and black-rumped waxbills.
+Zakouma National Park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of the black crowned crane, red-throated bee-eater, black-breasted barbet, Niam-Niam parrot, sun lark, red-pate cisticola, purple starling, Gambaga flycatcher, Heuglin's masked weaver and black-rumped waxbill.

 Elephants

-The park's elephant population experienced significant declines during the 2000s, although reported size estimates have varied from more than 4,000 elephants in 2002, to fewer than 900 in 2005, and approximately 400–450 by 2010.
+Zakouma National Park's elephant population experienced significant declines during the 2000s, although reported size estimates have varied from more than 4,000 elephants in 2002, to fewer than 900 in 2005, and approximately 400–450 by 2010.
 There were an estimated 4,300–4,350 elephants in Zakouma in 2002.
 There were 3,885 and 3,020 elephants in the park in 2005 and 2006, respectively.
 There were approximately 450 elephants in the park between late 2012 and April 2015.
 Following the nonprofit conservation organization African Parks' assumption of management in 2010, and its extensive law enforcement and community engagement efforts, poaching dramatically declined and the herd has since stabilized, and has started to breed again.
 The park had 636 elephants as of 2021.

 More than 100 elephants were killed in 2006.
 Seven elephants were reportedly killed in 2007, marking a massive decrease compared to previous years due to improved efforts to protect Zakouma National Park's wildlife.
 Sixty elephants were reportedly killed by Sudanese poachers in early 2010, prior to African Parks' involvement.
 In 2015, CNN reported that there were no elephants poached in the park since late 2011, and no ivory removed from Zakouma in the previous five years.
-There were very few, if any, known elephant births between 2010 and 2012 due to environmental stresses, but 23 calves were born in 2013, approximately 50 calves were born in 2014-15, and 70 were born in 2016.
+There were very few, if any, known elephant births between 2010 and 2012 due to environmental stresses, but 23 calves were born in 2013, approximately 50 calves were born in 2014–15, and 70 were born in 2016.
 There were reportedly no elephant poaching incidents since 2016.